mavxg/slatejs/README.md

 * [ ] Minimal selection update check
 * [X] Keyboard shortcut system ***
 * [ ] Table editor actions
+	(in google docs these only happen on the last table selected when multiple tables are selected.)
+	- Insert table (2x default)
+		- Selection into first cell
+	- Insert Row (before/after) (Alt+I, R) -- perhaps we can use Alt+I, Shift+R for insert Row After
+	- Insert Column (before/after) (Alt+I, C)
+	- Delete Row - Select row...
+Delete
+	- Delete Column - Select column...
+Delete
+	- Delete Table
+	- Merge/Unmerge cells (optional)
+	- Selection in single table context check
+	- Tab for move to next cell (select content of next cell)

+	- Shift+Space = select row
+	- Ctrl+Space = select column

+	- Ctrl+y = redo last action (can also be used to repeat if the redo buffer is empty)

+	- Ctrl+Shift+% = apply percentage format
+	- Ctrl+Shift+# = apply date format

 * [ ] Hookup Qube
+	- Parse code and tables.
+	- Insert results.
+	- Insert global errors/messages
+	- Cache result ops.
 * [ ] Render out of date code (i.e. not yet calculated)
 * [ ] Copy/Cut (inc table)
+	- What does excel do about non rectangular selections and cut and paste?
+Does it merge them?
+Can only copy selections in a table if they line up (same start row and end row or same start column and end column).
+Just get an error if you try to copy something that doesn't line up.
 * [ ] Paste (inc table)
 * [X] Scroll to cursor
 * [X] Movement commands
 * [X] Delete commands
 * [ ] Attribute on paragraphs (??? how should it deal with tables
 	  - attribute if in vs attribute only if fully selected.)
+	  - Tables are shown fully selected so just attribute all the heads
+	  - could have an allowable attributes on the symbol to avoid attributing things like a result with something that it cannot have.

 * [ ] discard nop in livedb caused by _apply exception returning same doc.